What is Reinvestment Risk?

 Explanation of Reinvestment Risk

-When the overall market interest rates go down, the value of fixed-rate bonds with higher coupons surges, and some of the bondholders get enticed into selling the bonds for a profit.
+When the overall market interest rates decrease, the value of fixed-rate bonds with higher coupons surges, enticing some bondholders to sell the bonds for a profit.
 But, on the other hand, the other investors hold onto their bond investments as they might not be able to earn as much interest income by reinvesting the proceeds from the investment sale, which is precisely due to reinvestment risks –lower market interest rates resulting in a lower yield to maturity.

 It primarily functions in the following two ways: